 Taking your medication correctly

 It is important to take your medicine as prescribed.
 Try to get into a daily routine.
 Forgetting an occasional dose is not a problem for some people; however, for others this would lead to breakthrough seizures.
-One of the reasons why seizures recur is due to not taking medication properly.
+One of the reasons why seizures recur is due to medication not having been taken properly.
 A pharmacist can be a good source of advice if you have any queries about medication.

 Prescription medicines are free if you have epilepsy